zmaqutu/image-processing-with-connected-components/README.md

 </div>

 ## Description
-*This C++ applicaiton parses a text file with XML tags.
-Sample text files are provided in the data folder*
+*This C++ applicaiton reads a greyscale PGM file and extracts the pixels that are above a user provided threshold as white pixels using Bredth first search*

 ## How to use
 *A Makefile is provided just run the following code snippet in the root directory (where the makefile is):*